Ten Reasons Why I (Don't Really) Love Lists.

 - Similarly, when a list is all you write, who needs to revise!
 Publishing a list is like publishing an outline.
 It's so easy; anyone can be a writer now!

-- A series of lists invites the reader to scan the page, skipping around, picking and choosing, getting disoriented and finally arriving at an incomplete idea.
+- A series of lists invites the reader to scan the page, skipping around, picking and choosing, getting disoriented and finally arriving at an incomplete idea, so in a way, the list makes it all easier to understand.

-- Lists often suggest a false priority of ideas.
+- Lists often suggest the wrong priority of ideas.
 This is actually the most important point on my list, but I put it third because these are listed in the order that they came to mind.

-- Lists often suggest a priority of ideas when in fact there is none.
+- Lists often suggest a priority of ideas, when there could be none at all.
 In such cases, a paragraph would do nicely, if it weren't for point 1 above.

 - Nested lists!
 Why bother to explain a complex relationship?